grnet/synnefo/docs/admin-guide.rst

     ``vlmc create <volumename> --size <size>`` creates an empty volume of size
     <size> named <volumename>.

 * ``vlmc remove <volumename>``: removes the volume and all the related archipelago blocks from storage.

 * ``vlmc list``: provides a list of archipelago volumes.
 Currently only works with RADOS storage backend.

+* ``vlmc open <volumename>``: opens an archipelago volume.
+That is, taking all the necessary locks and also make the rest of the infrastructure aware of the operation.

+  This operation succeeds if the volume is alread opened.

+* ``vlmc close <volumename>``: closes an archipelago volume.
+That is, performing all the necessary functions in the insfrastrure to successfully release the volume.
+Also releases all the acquired locks.

+  ``vlmc close`` should be performed after a ``vlmc open`` operation.

+* ``vlmc lock <volumename>``: locks a volume.
+This step allow the administrator to lock an archipelago volume, independently from the rest of the insfrastrure.

+* ``vlmc unlock [-f] <volumename>``: unlocks a volume.
+This allow the administrator to unlock a volume, independently from the rest of the infrastructure.
+  The unlock option can be performed only by the blocker that acquired the lock in the first place.
+To unlock a volume from another blocker, ``-f`` option must be used to break the lock.

 The "kamaki" API client